Atom-Digital-AI/AtomToolsAI-clone/replit.md

 The platform uses React 18 with TypeScript, Vite, and Wouter for routing.
 UI components are built with Shadcn/ui and Radix UI primitives, styled using Tailwind CSS with a custom dark-mode palette and electric indigo accent.
 Typography uses Inter for UI text and Space Grotesk for headlines.
 The design is responsive, mobile-first, and follows WCAG 2.2 AA accessibility standards.
 An admin panel provides CRUD operations for managing packages, products, and users.

 ### Backend and Database
 The backend is built with Node.js and Express.js.
 Data is managed using Drizzle ORM with a PostgreSQL dialect, hosted on Neon Database.
-Authentication supports Google OAuth 2.0 and email/password, with server-side sessions stored in PostgreSQL.
+Authentication supports email/password only, with server-side sessions stored in PostgreSQL.
 Zod schemas are used for input validation on both client and server sides.

 ### Core Features
 - **Marketing Tools**: AI-powered generators for Ad Copy (Google Ads, SEO Meta) leveraging OpenAI.